 In June 1932, then-Sweet Briar president Meta Glass received the objects from Alabama Museum of Natural History archaeologist Walter B. Jones, who excavated hundreds of artifacts from the Nodena site in northeast Arkansas.
 It appears from the records Lawson has reviewed that Lena Garth of Huntsville, Ala., initiated the gift.
 Her daughter and granddaughter both attended the College.

 The ceramics were given to the history department and subsequently overseen by the library, then anthropology.
 At various times, they were displayed or used in instruction.
-It wasn’t until the mid-1980s that Sweet Briar dedicated gallery space in Pannell — renovating the former Refectory — and hired professional art gallery staff.
+It wasn’t until the mid-1980s that Sweet Briar dedicated gallery space — renovating the former Refectory to create the Pannell Center — and hired professional art gallery staff.
 Over the next decade, Lawson’s predecessors assumed responsibility for the objects.

-She learned of them when she became the galleries director in 2008.
+She learned of the artifacts when she became the galleries director in 2008.

 “Once aware of them, I felt compelled to act,” Lawson said, explaining that, first, the 1990 Native American Graves Protection and Repatriation Act requires it.